About Experience Projects Education Interests Contact

 This is Andrea Grossi.

-M.Sc. in Biomedical Engineering from Politecnico di Milano, leading data-driven products at the intersection of biomechanics, AI and human performance.
-I take products from concept to global launch — solid know-how, always learning, always looking for the next meaningful problem to solve.
+M.Sc. in Biomedical Engineering from Politecnico di Milano — leading digital products at the intersection of clinical environments, AI and real-world adoption.
+From spec to global launch, I focus on what actually works: solid know-how, constant learning, the next meaningful problem to solve.

 Based inSwitzerland